- National Statistic: Yes

 (The degree to which the statistical product meets user needs for both coverage and content.)

-In the years since the publication, we have developed estimates of healthcare and education output, inputs and productivity.
-These estimates are updated annually, and any methods changes are explained in prior papers and articles that we’ve published.
-We also periodically update estimates of output, inputs and productivity for the remaining areas of government final consumption, based on the Classification of Functions of Government (COFOG) expenditure.
+In the years since the publication, we have developed estimates of output, inputs and productivity for different service areas.
+These estimates are updated annually, and any methods changes are explained in prior papers and articles that we have published.
+Service areas are based on the Classification of Functions of Government (COFOG).
 These are:

-There are three different statistical outputs published in Public service productivity: total, UK:
+There are three different statistical outputs published in Public service productivity: Total, UK: 2019:

 a volume index of total public services output and indices of output by service area